Whitewater Kayaking Made Easy (Classroom)

 Thursday, May 5, 2011 - 5:30pm - 7:30pm

-Whitewater kayaking is a strategic game that anyone can play - once you learn the rules.
-It has nothing to do with strength, age, IQ, adrenalin, or how high your 'fear factor' is and more to do with learning a few simple strategies, like learning to read the river, practicing boat control in mild current, calibrating your skills and exercising good judgment.
-In this free 2-hour clinic, you'll learn:
+Whitewater kayaking is a strategic game that anyone can play, once they learn the rules.
+It has nothing to do with age, adrenaline, appetite for adventure, physique or endurance, and more to do with understanding a few simple laws of physics, that help you read the river, paddle your boat efficiently and time the placement of your strokes for speed, power and stability.

 Price: